ian-young/API_Scripts/README.md

 * Stay up to date with coding skills
   * Continue to learn how to optimize code
   * Experiment with new methods of running code and making calls
-* Create automation that may be shared with customers or used on customer orgs
+* Create automations that may be shared with customers or used on customer orgs

 ## Navigating the Repository

-This repository has three branches:
+This repository has two branches:

 1. The [`main`](https://github.com/ian-young/API_Scripts) branch which is where working, production-level code is located.
 2. The [`wip`](https://github.com/ian-young/API_Scripts/tree/wip) branch is intended for code that is working and ready to be public-facing but still has features that need to be developed or is in the debugging phase.